What Bacanora Lithium does:

 Over the past 24 months, that plant has been upgraded to include the full metallurgical flow sheet of pre-concentration, flotation, roasting and lithium carbonate precipitation.
 In mid-2016, the facility was upgraded to allow it to run continuously on a 24/7 basis.

-The company also highlighted that it had secured US$240mln during the period as part of the Sonora project financing – including a US$150mln senior debt facility with RK Mine Finance and a US$25mln equity commitment from offtake partner Hanwa.
+Bacanora had already arranged finance of US$240mln – including a US$150mln senior debt facility with RK Mine Finance and a US$25mln equity commitment from offtake partner Hanwa.

 A US$65mln equity commitment from the State General Reserve Fund of Oman expired in July 2018 and talks are underway about renewing the agreement.